jonathabot/jonathabot/README.md

 ## Hello everyone!

 Welcome to my GitHub page.
 My name is Jonatha and I'm a B.Tech in Internet Systems student.
-My focus in the moment is web development and I’m currently improving my skills in **JavaScript**, **React**, **Node.js** and many more!
+My focus is web development.
+I’m currently improving my skills in **JavaScript**, **React**, **Node.js** and many more!
 Feel free to check my projects.

 ## Detailed information